 “Expectations on Facebook are way too high,” said Mitsuo Shimizu, a market analyst at Tokyo-based Iwai Cosmo Securities Co.
 “Given its fundamentals, the company doesn’t look anywhere cheap in valuation.”

 Facebook is offering 337.4 million shares at $28 to $35 each.
 The shares will be listed on the Nasdaq Stock Market under the symbol FB.
-Morgan Stanley (MS), JPMorgan Chase & Co.
-(JPM) and Goldman Sachs Group Inc. (GS) are leading the sale.
+Morgan Stanley (MS:US), JPMorgan Chase & Co.
+(JPM:US) and Goldman Sachs Group Inc. (GS:US) are leading the sale.

 The company plans to sell 180 million shares, while existing owners such as Accel Partners, Goldman Sachs and Digital Sky Technologies are offering 157.4 million shares.
 Zuckerberg is offering 30.2 million of his 533.8 million shares, and may control 57.3 percent of the voting power of Facebook’s capital stock outstanding after the offering, regulatory filings show.